gustavostuff/rucopie/README.md

 * All games
 * Vertical mode
 * Add other languages
-* Game states with thumbnaild
+* Game states with thumbnails
 * Audio management
-* English and Spanish for UI (not for RetroArch)
 * Other things not in this list

 ---